 This is it – can you believe it?
 We’ve reached the final week of our four-week routine challenge.
-Over the past three posts we’ve learned about the importance of maintaining a daily routine for increased productivity, time management, and balance.
-We’ve established an effective bedtime routine so we get that important 7-8 hours of sleep a night.
+Over the past three posts, we’ve learned about the importance of maintaining a daily routine for increased productivity, time management, and balance.
+We’ve established an effective bedtime routine so we get those important 7-8 hours of sleep a night.
 And we’ve created an efficient, realistic morning routine that carves out “me time” before the day officially begins.

 Today we finish the last leg of this journey by establishing a routine for our day-to-day tasks.
 We will discover different strategies to best manage our time so we accomplish our goals while also having fun.

 As I’ve stressed in my earlier posts, my definition of a daily routine is not a strict, unchanging, set-in-stone, list of “to-dos.”